dmillett/clash/README.md

   "Increments a count based on the :quantity for each solution in the collection" (fn [solution count] (+ count (read-string (-> solution :quantity))) ) )

-; Incrementing count based on stock quantity for each structure user=> (count-with-conditions @sols (name?
+; Incrementing count based on quantity for each structure user=> (count-with-conditions @sols (name?
 "FOO") increment-with-quanity 0) 9